Kindness in Boston: Helping in a time of need

 Neighbors need to help neighbors right now, especially the most vulnerable populations such as the elderly and people who are quarantined.
-The Neighborhood Aid Network has a simple goal: Provide a central place where neighborhood digital platforms can aggregate and standardize and where volunteers receive information and training.
+The Neighborhood Aid Network has a simple goal: To provide a central place where neighborhood digital platforms can aggregate and standardize and where volunteers receive information and training.

 Many neighborhoods have already established this initiative – see individual neighborhoods for information; otherwise you can help your neighborhood start this initiative via www.humannetworkinitiative.com/neighborhoods.

 Free Grab N Go Meals, Food Pantry and Soup Kitchen Links